Create Split-Color Text in Photoshop

 How to apply a split-color stroke around the text

-If you're happy with the effect at this point, you can close the Layer Style dialog box and you're done.
-But here's how you can enhance the effect by applying a stroke around the text using the same split-color gradient.
+But here is how to easily enhance the effect by adding a stroke around the text using the exact same split-color gradient.

 Step 1: Add a Stroke layer effect